Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 	- The illusion of territories seem necessary on at least some leves because much of society runs on trancendental psychology.
 		- You can see it on the macro level where we often undiscerningly beg to be hypnotized at churches, sports events, movie theatres and through group identities like company names ect. [[The Society of the Spectacle]]
 		- On the mirco level, we communicate through symbols, words, letters and sentances which enchant and animate our inner worlds with imagery and thought (your reading a page of them now right?).[[The Society of the Spectacle]]
-	- Once a symbol or symbol system enchantes its audience, this audience goes on to articulate its culture - again through replicating symbols.
+	- Once a symbol or symbol system enchantes its audience, they go on to articulating a culture - again through replicating symbols.
-	- One might write a taxonomy of meme types - and they likely exist - but its probably easier to think in terms of provinance and intention.
-	- It might be said that memes are a form of diagrammatic reasoning; general memes have greater `extensionality` while specific memes have greater `intensionality`.
+		- General memes have greater `extensionality` while specific memes have greater `intensionality`.
 These symbols and spells cover breath and depth of the audience.
 The in/out group boundaries.
+		- - It might be said that memes are a form of diagrammatic reasoning;
+	- One might write a taxonomy of meme types - and they likely exist - but its probably easier to think in terms of provinance and intention.

 	- Assuming communication is a case of "I meme, therefore I am" and they are but the transmission of ideas.
 We can ask the significance of its message?
 Is it genuinly bringing joy to the world?
 Is it positive sum?

 	- In the digital landscape, algorythm and network structure denotes replication affordances (aka audience).